MuhammadQadora/Unpack-compressed-files/README.md

 # Unpack-compressed-files

-This is the usage of the script.
+This is the usage of the script:

 unpack [-r] [-v] file [file...]